 Many investment firms use manual processes in their incentive compensation program.
 In-house technologies are difficult to scale and frequently entail a significant amount of manual steps.
 Using manual incentive compensation processes exposes your firm to numerous kinds of operational risks.
 According to Gartner, manual compensation processes are subject to error rates between 3-8% of total incentive payouts.
 If your firm pays out a total of $5,000,000 in incentive compensation a year, on the low end a 3% error rate costs $150,000 and on the high end, an error rate of 8% costs $400,000.

-Using manual incentive compensation processes exposes your firm to the following types of operational risks:
+Using manual incentive compensation processes exposes your firm to the following types of operational risk:

 1. Human Error Risk